tommybazar/TBRaymarchProject/Readme.md

 Both me and Technical University of Munich are copyright holders, as major parts of this software were written as part of my thesis and/or working-student employment for TUM.

 See LICENSE file for full license text.

+DICOM loading is utilizing a modified version of VTK DicomParser, made by Matt Turek.
+See  License.txt in /Source/VolumeTextureToolkit/Public/VolumeAsset/DICOMParser/License.txt for full license text.